How It Works

 What type of tax documents will be provided?

-EvolveX Equity Fund is a non-accredited investment fund, and you will receive a Form 1099-DIV.
-The Form 1099-DIV is a form that records the income earned from entities or persons besides your employer.
+EvolveX Equity Fund is a non-accredited investment fund, and you will receive a Form K-1.
+The Form K-1 is a form that records the income earned from entities or persons besides your employer.
 For our non-accredited fund, it will record the amount of distributions you receive and whether those distributions are income or return of capital.
-For 1099-DIV will be provided annually by January 31st of each year.
+For K-1 will be provided annually by January 31st of each year.

 How long is the investment term?